MATF-RG18/RG109-shorka/README.md

 ### Short description
 This is a Computer Graphics course project - First person shooter game vs bots.<br /><br />
 Each players' bullet takes 30hp from bot, so every bot should be hit 4 times.
 Headshot deals double damage.
 Bots are changing colors depending on their health percentage.<br />
-Bots are little bit weaker than player, so their bullet takes 15hp from player.
+Bots are little bit weaker than player, so their bullet takes 15hp from player.<br /><br />
+Screenshots are availble in `screenshots` folder or on `wiki pages` of the project.

 ### Build:
 Navigate to root folder of project (RG109-shorka) and then just <br />